How Gen Z taught me to stop worrying about gender labels

 One reason for this stark transformation was that Simon found girliness boring.
 However, the urge to discard the typical markers of femininity and become more ambiguous in her gender was also driven by something darker: a distinct anxiety associated with being a woman.

-To be a woman means to be under the male gaze and potentially become the object of male desire.
-To Simon, that low-level hum underpinning her existence as a female felt threatening.
+Simon’s core point: to be a woman means to be under the male gaze and potentially become the object of male desire.
+To her, that low-level hum underpinning her existence as a female felt threatening.
 And, the way she dealt with it was to do all she could to iron out those obviously female features that could attract and excite male sexual interest.

 Androgyny as risk management

-While I was never a “girly” girl (and therefore had no such persona to discard) and never had hordes of guys beating down my door, begging for a date, I definitely felt that black puma of male desire.
+While I was never a “girly” girl (and therefore had no such persona to discard) and never had hordes of guys beating down my door begging for a date, I definitely felt the presence of that black puma of male desire.
 It stalked around, hovered close, ready to assert itself at any second and threaten my jealously-guarded physical aloneness and the unimpeded pursuit of my career goals.

 As a young and driven but inexperienced woman, I knew right away that I had to do everything I could to duck away from any male attention in this environment which could knock me off my career course.